-On July 24, 2017, the Company entered into an option agreement with Newmont Canada Holdings, ULC ("Newmont"), whereby the Company can acquire a 100% interest in the MAC claims located on the northwest extension of the Company's Tom Jason claims by paying \$450,000 in staged cash payments over four years (see summary of payments in the schedule below), maintaining the MAC claims in good standing (minimum cost of \$82,000 per year), and granting Newmont a 0.25% NSR on base metals, 1% NSR, on silver and 3% NSR on gold.
+On July 24, 2017, the Company entered into an option agreement with Newmont Canada Holdings, ULC ("Newmont"), whereby the Company can acquire a 100% interest in the MAC claims located on the northwest extension of the Company's Tom Jason claims by paying \$450,000 in staged cash payments over four years (see summary of payments in the schedule below), maintaining the MAC claims in good standing (normally minimum cost of \$82,000 per year but currently zero due to a relief from assessment work order), and granting Newmont a 0.25% NSR on base metals, 1% NSR on silver and 3% NSR on gold.
 Newmont will also have an exclusive but limited 30 days right of first offer on any future proposed sale, transfer or disposition by the Company of its interest in the MAC claims.
 The MAC claims are considered part of the MacMillan Pass project cash generating unit.
 On June 29, 2018 Newmont sold the MAC claims option agreement to Maverix Metals Inc. ("Maverix") as part of a larger transaction and as such the new registered owner and optionor of the MAC claims is now Maverix.